puppetlabs/puppet-docs/source/pe/3.0/quick_start.markdown

 * Edit modules from the Forge to make them better suit the deployment.
 * Create new modules from scratch by writing classes that manage resources.
-* Examine reports in the console.
+* Examine reports in the PE console.
 * Use a **site module** to compose other modules into machine roles, allowing console users to control policy instead of implementation.
 * Assign classes to groups in the console instead of individual nodes.